LukasVik/funny_fifo/readme.md

+# Drawbacks

+Since binary-coded addresses are never available, you can not have a `level` out port.
+Or `almost_full` or `almost_empty` status signals.
+Unless, of course, you want to convert your Gray code to binary code.

 # What about synchronous FIFOs?

 I.e. normal single-clock FIFOs not used for clock domain crossing.
 I have not investigated it fully, but I have a hunch that address lookup instead of arithmetic is more efficient even in this case.
 Perhaps even for deep FIFOs (1024+).

-# Drawbacks

-Since binary-coded addresses are never available, you can not have a `level` out port.
-Or `almost_full` or `almost_empty` status signals.
-Unless, of course, you want to convert your Gray code to binary code.
+In this case, you would not need a Gray-coded address sequence; A normal binary coding would work.
+Meaning, you could have the `level` port, etc.